Quota Mechanisms: Finite-Sample Optimality and Robustness: Introduction

 In practice, these two sources of error---sampling variation and misspecified quotas---can almost never be ruled out.
 The existing literature, however, sidesteps these two sources of error.
 Under the assumption that the designer knows the exact population distribution, this literature proves asymptotic results as the number of decisions grows large (and hence sampling variation vanishes).
 Thus, the existing theoretical rationale for using quota mechanisms in practice is incomplete.

 Our paper is the first to analyze the performance of quota mechanisms outside of these idealized conditions.
 We quantify how the distance between an agent's quota and his realized type frequencies translates into decision errors.
-Moreover, we show that quota mechanisms satisfy a robust optimality property: the decision error guarantee under quota mechanisms cannot be improved by any other mechanism without transfers.
+Moreover, we show that quota mechanisms satisfy a robust optimality property: the decision error guarantee under quota mechanisms cannot be improved by any other mechanisms without transfers.
 Using this guarantee, we bound the decision error that results from sampling variation and misspecification of the type distribution.
 These results complete the rationale for using quota mechanisms in practice.

-Concretely, our results yield guarantees such as the following. \emph{If a doctor is bound by a quota when prescribing one of three medications to each of her 200 patients, then the expected share of patients who will receive the wrong medication is at most 10\%.} (\cref{res:convergence_rate}).
-We also quantify how using the wrong quota translates into decision errors, even when many decisions are linked. \emph{If a doctor has many patients and is regulated by a quota that underestimates the need for one (of three) medications in the population by $1$ percentage point, then less than $2$ percent of patients will be prescribed the wrong medication} (\cref{res:error_bound}).
+Concretely, our results yield guarantees such as the following. \emph{If a doctor is bound by a correctly specified quota when prescribing one of three treatments to each of his 200 patients, then the expected share of patients who will receive the wrong treatment is at most 10\%} (\cref{res:convergence_rate}).
+We also quantify how using the wrong quota translates into decision errors, even when many decisions are linked. \emph{If a doctor has many patients and is regulated by a quota that underestimates the need for one (of three) treatments in the population by $1$ percentage point, then at most $2$ percent of patients will be prescribed the wrong treatment} (\cref{res:error_bound}).\footnote{Here, we assume that the need for each of the other two treatments is not strictly underestimated.}

 We work in the decision setting of \cite{jackson2007overcoming}.
 Consider a principal (she) and one or more agents (he).
 There are multiple independent copies of a primitive collective decision problem with independent, private values.
-Each agent knows his preference type in each problem copy.
+Each agent knows his type in each problem copy.
 Utilities are additively separable across the problems.
 A \emph{linking mechanism} elicits a message from each agent and then selects a decision in every problem simultaneously.
 A \emph{quota mechanism} is a special kind of linking mechanism.
 Each agent's reports across the problem copies must satisfy an aggregate quota.
 In each problem copy, the desired social choice function is applied to the submitted reports.